krishnaThoria/vehicle-number-plate-detection/README.md

 ## 🏃 Training the Model

-To train the YOLOv8 model on the downloaded dataset, run the training script. bash python ultralytics/yolo/v8/detect/train.py \
-    model=yolov8n.pt \
-    data=/content/Licence-Plate-Detection-using-YOLO-V8/License-Plate-Detector-2/data.yaml \
-    epochs=100

 Sample Results
 Below are examples of the model's performance on various images, showcasing its ability to detect licence plates in different orientations and lighting conditions.
 (Insert images from the output here.
 You can drag and drop them or link them if hosted elsewhere) Detection Examples
-(You would place the provided image grids here)

 Image 1: Initial Detection Performance
 ![alt text](https://i.imgur.com/your_first_image_grid.jpeg)